CeeDee Lamb Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Season Stats

-- Lamb has seen the ball thrown his way four times in the red zone this season, 16.0% of his team's 25 red zone pass attempts.
+- With four targets in the red zone this season, Lamb has been on the receiving end of 16.0% of his team's 25 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Lamb's matchup with the Patriots.